Confederated Salish and Kootenai Tribes: Nearby peoples

-Right north of the Flathead lived the Salis-Tunaxe.
+The Salis-Tunaxe lived immediately to the north of the Flathead.
 There was no sharp line between the two tribal territories, and the people in the border zone often intermarried.
 Further north lived the Kutenai-Tunaxe (Kootenai-Tunaxe).
-Next to them lived the Salisan tribe's common enemy, the Blackfoot.
+To the east of them lived the Salisan tribes' common enemy, the Blackfoot.
 West of the Rocky Mountains held the Pend d'Oreille the territory around Flathead Lake, and south of them occupied the Semteuse a relatively small area.
 The numerous Shoshone semi-surrounded the Salish from northeast to southwest.
 It seems the Salish did not know the Comanche and Kiowa at this time.
 They may have been regarded as bands of Shoshone.

 Later well-established plains tribes like the Sarsi, Assiniboine, Cree, Crow, Gros Ventre, Arapaho, Cheyenne and Sioux lived far away.
 They were unknown to the Salish.

 Horses and the changed life of the Salish

 The Salish got horses from the Shoshone, and the animal changed the life of the people.
 When they had had only dogs, the Salish had paid no special attention to the American bison, which they had hunted just like deer and elk.
 Newly acquired mounts made it possible to overtake the American bison and the secured meat and skins could easily be carried by packhorses.
 All other game lost in importance.

 Before they had had horses, the Salish had lived in conical tents covered with two to four layers of sewed tule mats, depending on the season.
 The tipi soon replaced the old lodge.
 Instead of rawhide bags of many shapes and sizes, the women made parfleches from now on.